PHSX - Physics

 View Course Outcomes:

-- correctly draw “spacetime diagrams” as a tool to demonstrate and apply the following concepts of special relativity:\\n• The two postulates of special relativity;\\n• Invariant spacetime intervals;\\n• Relativity of simultaneity;\\n• Time dilation and length contraction;\\n• The relativistic Doppler shift;\\n• Basic relativistic particle interactions with regard to conservation of energy and momentum
+- Correctly draw “spacetime diagrams” as a tool to demonstrate and apply the concepts of special relativity including the two postulates of special relativity, invariant spacetime intervals, relativity of simultaneity, time dilation and length contraction, the relativistic Doppler shift, and basic relativistic particle interactions with regard to conservation of energy and momentum.

-- explain the experimental and observational evidence for special relativity as it applies to modern experimental and observational physics.
+- Explain the experimental and observational evidence for special relativity as it applies to modern experimental and observational physics.

 PHSX 580 Conceptual Physics for Teachers: 3 Credits (3 Lec)